rikedyp/documentation/release-notes/docs/new-enhanced.md

 The following configuration parameters have been added:

 - `APLAN_FOR_OUTPUT`
-This displays session output using array notation when possible.
+This displays session output using array notation when possible (unless it is overridden within the session).
 The default is `0` (array notation is not in use).
 - `DYALOG_SHELL_SUBPROCESS`
 This improves the performance of `⎕SHELL` on AIX.
 When set to `1` (the default on AIX), the interpreter starts a (small) child process that handles calls to `⎕SHELL`, mitigating some of the performance issues seen on AIX when <code class="language-nonAPL">fork()</code>ing large processes.